Volorf/vr-slider/README.md

 ![VR Slider Prototype [Touch Controller, Direct Manipulation]](/demo1.gif)

 In this version, you can directly interact with the UI element via VR Controllers.
-There are a couple of things you need to keep in mind when you use such interaction mechanics:
+There are a couple of things you need to keep in mind when you use such interaction mechanics.

 **Pros:**